bellaisgroovy/search_engine/README.md

 Practical Algorithms 2024-25, University of Glasgow
 Assessed Exercise 1

 Submitted by: Bellatrix Dawson Hodgson, 2770706H

+# NOTE TO THE MARKER - file structure

+I wrote this in multiple files.
+This structure is maintained in the src directory.

+For your convenience, I also created a unified pa_search_engine.py at the top level.
+This is what `main.py` and `tester.py` call.

 # A: Complexity Analysis